1. HOME

 Return to Top

-Student Council speech example: President
+Student Council President speech example

 As you read it, imagine it said aloud.
 That will help you get the rhythm and flow of language.
 The speech is between 3 - 4 minutes long, depending on how quickly you speak.